Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - The finalize() method is defined in Object class which is the super most class in Java.
 - The finalize() method is called by the garbage collector for an object when garbage collection determines that there are no more references to the object.
 - The garbage collection determines each object of the class, if there is no reference for the object it means it should be destroyed.
+- The finally block is a key tool for preventing resource leaks.

 ## Finally keyword